Hellwoodoo/Chronicle-Hackathon-2021/README.md

 # Chronicle-Hackathon-2021
-Chronicle Hackathon 2021 using ReactJS and FastAPI
+Chronicle Hackathon 2021 using ReactJS and FastAPI, prototype!